anhdanggit/airline-entry-model/readme.txt

 Data files:
 -------------------------
 1. [markets_wide_new.csv]
+The final data used for the estimating the OLS, in the wide format

+2. [markets_long_new.csv]
-The final data used for the estimation
+The final data used for the estimating the Probit, in the long format

+3. [CSV data files in raw_data folder]
+The DB1B market dataset in 2001 Q1-Q4.